Mumbai, a Key Global Tourist Destination

 Gateway of India

 This arch monument was built to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit India in 1911.
-Located in Colaba, the Gateway of India is in Indo-Saracenic style of architecture.
+Located in Colaba, South Mumbai, the Gateway of India is in Indo-Saracenic style of architecture.
+Its four turrets, which are designed with intricate latticework, are its prominent features.
 It is an important landmark in Mumbai.

 This Hindu temple is dedicated to god Ganapati.
 This ISO 9001:2008 certified is in Prabhadevi.
-Built in 1801, this temple is the richest temple in Mumbai.
+It is the richest temple in Mumbai.
 It receives donations of more than $1.5 million every year.
-The Ganesha idol at the temple in was carved out of a single black stone.

 Chhatrapati Shivaji Maharaj Terminus Railway Station